History of Haiti: Magloire presidency (1950–1956)

-The rise of Duvalier (1956–1957)
+Rise of Duvalier (1956–1957)

 The period between the fall of Magloire and the election of Duvalier in September 1957 was a chaotic one, even by Haitian standards.
 Three provisional presidents held office during this interval; one resigned and the army deposed the other two, Franck Sylvain and Fignolé.
 Duvalier is said to have engaged actively in the behind-the-scenes intrigue that helped him to emerge as the presidential candidate that the military favored.
 The military went on to guide the campaign and the elections in a way that gave Duvalier every possible advantage.
 Most political actors perceived Duvalier—a medical doctor who had served as a rural administrator of a United States-funded anti-yaws campaign before entering the cabinet under Estimé—as an honest and fairly unassuming leader without a strong ideological motivation or program.
 When elections were finally organized, this time under terms of universal suffrage (both men and women now had the vote), Duvalier painted himself as the legitimate heir to Estimé.
 This approach was enhanced by the fact that Duvalier's only viable opponent, Louis Déjoie, was a mulatto and the scion of a prominent family.
 Duvalier scored a decisive victory at the polls.
 His followers took two-thirds of the legislature's lower house and all of the seats in the Senate.